-At some point, it will be time to switch your baby from your breast milk onto something else, whether that is formula (if your baby is under 1 when you stop pumping, or if you need to supplement), or to milk if your baby is at least 12 months old.
-Here is how to make transitioning your baby off of breast milk as easy as possible.
+At some point, it will be time to transition your baby off of breast milk onto something else, whether that is formula (if your baby is under one when you stop breastfeeding, or if you need to supplement), or to milk if your baby is at least 12 months old.
+Here is how to make weaning your baby off breast milk to formula or milk as easy as possible.

-It also might depend on your individual baby’s circumstances; for example, a doctor might be more likely to recommend whole milk for a baby on the lower end of the weight curve or an alternative milk for a baby who doesn’t tolerate lactose well.
+This also might depend on your individual baby’s circumstances; for example, a doctor might be more likely to recommend whole milk for a baby on the lower end of the weight curve.

-If your baby has dairy allergies or doesn’t tolerate it well, there are alternative milks that you can feed your baby instead of cow’s milk:
+If your baby has dairy allergies or doesn’t tolerate it well, your doctor may suggest avoiding cow’s milk.

 - Soy Milk – Soy milk has about the same amount of protein as cow’s milk, and has some iron, but does not have sufficient calcium for babies.
 Some people have concerns about isoflavones in soy products and what is does to our reproductive systems, though the true effects are still being debated.